 * Netflix jumps after earnings

-* But Netflix Inc shares surged 16.9 percent to $390 before the opening bell.
-The world's largest video-streaming company's quarterly earnings late Wednesday showed it added more than 2.3 million U.S. customers in the fourth quarter.
+Netflix Inc shares surged 16 percent to $387.25 as the best performer on the S&P 500.
+The world's largest video-streaming company said Wednesday it added more than 2.3 million U.S. customers in the fourth quarter.

-* According to Thomson Reuters data through Wednesday morning, earnings for the fourth quarter are expected to grow 7.2 percent over the prior year.
-Of the 80 companies in the benchmark S&P index that have reported, 61.3 percent beat expectations, below the long-term average of 63 percent, and the 67 percent average over the past four quarters.
+Thomson Reuters data through Thursday morning shows earnings for the fourth quarter are expected to grow 7 percent.
+Of the 102 companies in the benchmark that have reported, 63 percent beat expectations, in line with the long-term average.

 The Dow Jones industrial average fell 203.67 points or 1.24 percent, to 16,169.67, the S&P 500 lost 21.09 points or 1.14 percent, to 1,823.77 and the Nasdaq Composite dropped 41.439 points or 0.98 percent, to 4,201.561.

 Offshore drilling contractor Noble Corp slumped 9 percent to $32.98 as the worst performer on the S&P 500 after saying Wednesday that rig utilization was expected to drop this year.

 Shares of Herbalife fell 13.4 percent to $63.69 in heavy volume after Massachusetts Senator Edward Markey asked for more information about its business practices.
 The nutrition company has been accused by prominent hedge fund manager William Ackman of running a pyramid scheme.

 Transportation stocks, a barometer of economic confidence, hit a record but later gave up those gains.
 The Dow transports index was top-heavy on Thursday, with gains concentrated in four components in positive territory.
 It was down 0.2 percent.